Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-The local\_host\_application uses additional pre-shared secret (stored at both sides in NVM) which is already exchanged by local\_host\_application and OPTIGA™.
-The local\_host\_application generates a secret nonce and followed by key derivation using respective operations and uses the same to authenticate OPTIGA™ and to ensure the freshness (at host side) in shielded connection.
+The local\_host\_application uses additional pre-shared secret (stored at both sides in NVM) which is already exchanged by local\_host\_application and OPTIGA™ Trust M. The local\_host\_application generates a secret nonce and followed by key derivation using respective operations and uses the same to authenticate OPTIGA™ Trust M and to provide freshness (at host side) in shielded connection.

-9. The key derivation using static shared secret (from a data object) leads to a security event at OPTIGA™, which leads to NVM write operations (if SEC<sub>CREDIT</sub> = 0) at OPTIGA™.
-Hence the endurance of the SEC data object and overall endurance as specified in section Overview Data and Key Store must be considered accordingly.
+9. The key derivation using static shared secret (from a data object) leads to a security event at OPTIGA™ Trust M, which leads to NVM write operations (if SEC<sub>CREDIT</sub> = 0) at OPTIGA™ Trust M. Hence the endurance of the SEC data object and overall endurance as specified in section Overview Data and Key Store must be considered accordingly.

 **Pre-condition:**

-  - The local\_host\_application and OPTIGA™ holds an additional static pre-shared secret and the access conditions (e.g. read disabled) of pre-shared secret at OPTIGA™ are set accordingly.
+  - The local\_host\_application and OPTIGA™ Trust M holds an additional static pre-shared secret and the access conditions (e.g. read disabled) of pre-shared secret at OPTIGA™ Trust M are set accordingly.

-  - The OPTIGA™ application is already launched and the shielded connection between host and OPTIGA™ is established.
+  - The OPTIGA™ Trust M application is already launched and the shielded connection between host and OPTIGA™ Trust M is established.

   - The optiga\_crypt APIs shown in the below diagram must be invoked with command and response protection using shielded connection.

 **Post-condition:**

-  - The local\_host\_application considers the OPTIGA™ as an authentic member of the target platform.
+  - The local\_host\_application considers the OPTIGA™ Trust M as an authentic member of the target platform.

 |                                  |